 About our A2 cheese:

 Made in small batches from raw, fresh, unprocessed, pastured goat milk.
-No chemicals, antibiotics, hormones, or GMOs.
+No chemicals, antibiotics, or hormones.

 Misty Creek Goat Dairy is a local Amish farm.
 After an apprenticeship to learn the craft of cheese making, the family-owned business began making handcrafted goat cheese in small, artisan batches.
 The cheeses have a European touch, inspired by Europe with our own identity added to them to satisfy all types of palates.